 Who is Tarkishore Prasad?
 Nitish Kumar's new deputy

-Patna, Nov 16: Tarkishore Prasad, a four-term Katihar MLA is set to replace Sushil Modi as Deputy CM in Bihar.
+Patna, Nov 16: Tarkishore Prasad, a four-term Katihar MLA took oath as Bihar deputy chief minister, replacing Sushil Modi.

 Prasad's name was proposed by Sushil Kumar Modi, which was seconded by all the newly-elected MLAs.